celery/celery/CONTRIBUTING.rst

     $ make html

 Make sure there are no errors or warnings in the build output.
-After building succeeds the documentation is available at :file:`_build/html`.
+After building succeeds, the documentation is available at :file:`_build/html`.

 .. _contributing-verify:

 Verifying your contribution
 ---------------------------

-To use these tools you need to install a few dependencies.
+To use these tools, you need to install a few dependencies.
 These dependencies can be found in :file:`requirements/pkgutils.txt`.

 Installing the dependencies: